sparsick/infra-testing-talk/README.md

 # infra-testing-talk
-You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur - 'Integration testing done right ;)'" that I presented on JUG Bonn at 8th January 2019.
+You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur - 'Integration testing done right ;)'" that I presented on Softwerkskammer Jena / DevOps Thüringen in Jena at 15th January 2019.

 ## Simulate Infrastructure in Software Tests